Most traders treat volatility like something that happens to them.

 How to Use Volatility

-- Reduce size in high vol
+• Reduce position size in high volatility environments

-- Let winners run during regime shifts
+• Let winners run during regime shifts rather than taking quick profits